 - Restrict direct or query access to all cardholder databases for everyone except database administrators

 The GDPR regulates the way personal data of European Union residents is handled.
 And since many organizations worldwide have customers in the European Union, they must comply with the requirements of the GDPR.
-Your organization may do this with the help of GDPR compliance solutions.
+Your organization may do this with the help of GDPR compliance management software.

 In 2019, the German Conference of Data Protection Authorities (Datenschutzkonferenz) released a paper with detailed guidance on how to ensure password security and GDPR compliance.
-They outlined the following recommendations for a GDPR compliant password policy:
+They outlined the following GDPR compliance checklist:

 - Passwords should be at least ten characters in length